canonical/opensearch-operator/docs/how-to/upgrade/perform-a-minor-upgrade.md

 1. Collect all necessary pre-upgrade information.
   It will be required for the rollback (if requested). **Do NOT skip this step**.
-2. (optional) Scale-up: The new sacrificial unit will be the first to be updated, and will simplify the rollback procedure in case of the upgrade failure.
+2. (optional) Scale-up: The new sacrificial unit will be the first to be updated, and will simplify the rollback procedure in the case of an upgrade failure.
 3. Prepare the “Charmed OpenSearch” Juju application for the in-place upgrade.
   See the step description below for all the technical details the charm executes.
 4. Upgrade: Only one app unit will be upgraded once started.